Omodaka9375/DeepPhish/README.md

 ## Usage

-- Use context menu on a page (right-click "Inspect page with DeepPhish")
+- Use context menu on any page (right-click "Inspect page with DeepPhish")
-- Use context menu on a link (right-click "Inspect link with DeepPhish")
+- Use context menu on any link (right-click "Inspect link with DeepPhish")

 ## API keys